haru52/encrypter/README.md

 ## Overview

-Encrypter is the encryption UNIX/Linux CLI command.
+Encrypter is the encryption UNIX/Linux CLI tool.
 Encrypter can encrypt a file or a directory.
 Of course Encrypter can also decrypt a file or a directory that encrypted by Encrypter!

 Encrypter depends on [GnuPG (GPG)](https://gnupg.org/).
 If you are not familiar with GPG, I recommend to read the followig GitHub Docs: [Managing commit signature verification - GitHub Docs](https://docs.github.com/en/authentication/managing-commit-signature-verification).